 For a literature lover, there is no better city than …More

 Take a dip at the Blue Lagoon.
 With steam rising from 40 degrees Celsius waters it easily evokes an otherworldly feeling.
 Open year-round (yes, it obviously does not freeze in winter), both locals and tourists have taken advantage of the healing properties in its mineral rich waters.
-A long soak leaves …More
+A long soak leaves your skin …More

 Visit Santa Barbara Castle on the top of Mount Benacantil.
 You can drive up to the castle or walk, (only really recommended for the super fit or the insane in Alicante’s summer heat!) but my favourite option is to take the lift accessed from opposite El Postiguet beach.
 It costs 2.40? to make the …More